 Even if we are given an injective map $Q\mapsto P\times\mathbb{Z}$, there does not seem to be a simple way to see if $Q$ is isomorphic to some $\Gamma(P,R)$.
 The only method that seems to work is to let $R(p)^*$ be the preimage of $\{p\}\times\mathbb{Z}$, make an intelligent guess on what $\max(R(p))$ should be, and see if the covering relations for $\Gamma(P,R)$ given by Definition~\ref{def:GammaOne} (or Theorem~\ref{thm:interval} if $R$ consists only of intervals) match the covering relations of $Q$ under the injective map.
 In some cases, this method can work out nicely.

-For example, consider the staircase-shaped poset (as in Figure~\ref{fig:staircase}, for $n=3$).
+For example, consider the triangular poset with $n$ minimal elements, as in Figure~\ref{fig:staircase}, for $n=3$.
 We think of covering relations going down and to the right as being covering relations in a chain $P_n$ of length $n$, and covering relations going down and to the left as being covering relations in $\mathbb{Z}$.
-This gives us an embedding of the staircase into $P_n\times\mathbb{Z}$.
+This gives us an embedding of the triangular poset into $P_n\times\mathbb{Z}$.

 One can see that this will exactly correspond to $\Gamma(P_n,R)$, where $P_n$ is a chain $a_1<\ldots <a_n$, and $R(a_i)=[i,2i]$.
 Increasing labelings of a chain with these restrictions exactly correspond to increasing sequences of length $n$ with largest possible entry $2n$, one of many known combinatorial families enumerated by the Catalan numbers \cite{Catalan}.